 - Start attending regularly and get to know people.

-- Get involved by joining a small group or a volunteer team.
+Join a small group or a volunteer team

 What is Fossil Creek Church like?